ranjeet-uoa/Object-Tracking-Algorithms/README.md

 - `glmb_pf_n_ckf.m': This `.m` file runs a comparative demonstration for both the trackers.
 The paths to the two folders `glmb_pf` and `glmb_ckf` must be provided to the Matlab editor while running this file.

 #### Running the demonstrations
 To run the individual Milestone codes, navigate to the corresponding branch, the concerned sub-folder,  and run the `demo.m` file.
-For example, to run the GLMB_PF tracked for Milestone-1.2, navigate to the branch `MS1.1/glmb_pf/` directory and run:
+For example, to run the GLMB_PF tracker for Milestone-1.2, navigate to the branch `MS1.1`, choose `glmb_pf/` directory and run:
 ```matlab
 demo
 ```